Rapport: what it is and how to use it in everyday life

 Listen actively:

-Practice active listening by paying full attention to what your colleagues are saying.
-Show that you are genuinely interested in understanding their perspectives and needs.
+Likewise, practice active listening, paying full attention to what your colleagues are saying.
+Above all, show that you're genuinely interested in understanding their perspectives and needs.

 Be open to collaboration: